-1 momentum (sing), momenta (pl) (n).
+7 momentum (sing), momenta (pl) (n).
 Same as impulse; roughly how much force something can exert when it collides with something else, or, more technically, how much inertia it has (how unwilling it is to move or change direction).
 Specifically, where p is momentum: p = mv (mass × velocity).
 See velocity, mass, inertia, impulse.
-Momentum is conserved; if one object collides with another, the momentum of both objects before and after the collision is the same. moon (n).
-Any small spherical body that orbits a planet.
+Momentum is conserved; if one object collides with another, the momentum of both objects before and after the collision is the same. orbits a planet.
 See planet.
-N neutron (n).
+N IN . neutron (n).
 A subatomic particle with no charge, mass approximately the same as a proton, found in the nucleus of an atom.
-Symbol no. If there are too many neutrons in a nucleus, the substance will be radioactive as it releases alpha particles (helium nuclei, 2p+ + 2no). newton (n).
-Unit of force, symbol N, equal to the force that would give a mass of one kilogram an acceleration of one metre per second per second (1 kgm/s2).
-1 kg mass exerts a force of 9,8 N on earth. nichrome force of 9,8 N on earth. (n).
-An alloy of nickel and chrome, with some iron; a wire of high resistance. nichrome nonconserva- tive (n).
-An alloy of nickel and chrome, with some iron; a wire of high nonconserva- (n).
-An alloy of nickel and chrome, with some iron; a wire of high resistance.(adj).
-Not conserving; see nonconserva- (n).
-An alloy of nickel and chrome, with some iron; a wire of high resistance. (adj).
-Not conserving; see conservation. (n., adj.).
+Symbol no. If there are too many neutrons in a nucleus, the substance will be radioactive as it releases alpha particles (helium nuclei, 2p+ + 2n0). newton (n).
+Unit of force, symbol N, equal to the force that would give a mass of one kilogram an acceleration of one metre per second per second (1 kg·m/s2).
+1 kg mass exerts a force of 9,8 N on earth. col nichrome (n).
+An alloy of nickel and chrome, with some iron; a wire of high resistance. nonconserva- tive (adj).
+Not conserving; see conservation. normal (n., adj.).
 Mathematics and Physics: a force, vector or line that acts at right angles to another force, vector or line or object. (n).
-Common use: Regular or standard
+Common use: Regular or standard (adj). nucleus (sing), nuclei (pl), nuclear (n.) (n.)
+The centre of something (generally), specifically the centre of an atom, consisting of at least one proton (hydrogen), or two protons and two neutrons (helium).
+Plural nuclei is pronounced "nooklee-eye". numerator (n).
+The opposite of a denominator; the number on top in a fraction.